-we have the following result: \begin{thm}\cite[Satz 2]{Riemenschneider_invarianten} The polynomials $w_1^{2(n-q)}$ and $w_1^{r_t}v_2^{c_t}v_3^{d_t}$ for $2\leq t\leq e$ generate the ring $\C{}[x,y]^{\mathbb{D}_{n,q}}$. \end{thm} The main ingredient in the proof is Noether's bound on the degree of the generators in characteristic zero; once this is used the proof degenerates into combinatorics.
+\begin{thm}\cite[Satz 2]{Riemenschneider_invarianten} The polynomials $w_1^{2(n-q)}$ and $w_1^{r_t}v_2^{c_t}v_3^{d_t}$ for $2\leq t\leq e$ generate the ring $\C{}[x,y]^{\mathbb{D}_{n,q}}$. \end{thm} The main ingredient in the proof is Noether's bound on the degree of the generators in characteristic zero; once this is used the proof reduces to combinatorics.
 In this paper we shall need the following easy variant of the above: define